Rorschach (character): Skills and abilities

 Like most characters in Watchmen, Rorschach has no obvious "superpowers".
 He merely has his strong will, peak-human physical strength, and finely-honed sense of timing and precision.
 Rorschach is very resourceful and creative, adapting ordinary household objects into tools or weapons, such as the use of a can of aerosol spray in combination with multiple matches to set fire to a police officer and throwing ground black pepper to blind another police officer, during a confrontation at Moloch's house.
 During the series he is shown to use cooking fat, a toilet bowl, a cigarette, a fork and his jacket all as weapons; he is also shown using a coat hanger as a makeshift measuring device.
 He owns a gas-powered grappling gun, which he uses to climb buildings (and once as a makeshift harpoon gun against a police officer), as seen in Chapter One, which was designed and built by Nite Owl II.

 Rorschach is well versed in street combat, gymnastics, and boxing.
 He is also extremely stoic, as shown by his indifference to pain and discomfort.
 He even tolerated Antarctic temperatures while wearing only a trenchcoat over street clothes, without complaining or even commenting on the severe cold.

 Despite his mental instability, Rorschach is extremely intelligent and was described as "tactically brilliant and unpredictable" by Nite Owl, and shows a marked affinity for detective work, as evidenced by his ability to locate the Comedian's costume in his apartment when the police could not.
 Much like Batman in the mainstream DC Universe, Rorschach is given the title of "World's Greatest Detective."

-He is also skilled at lock picking (although a running gag throughout the series has him simply forcing Nite Owl's front door to talk to him).
+He is also skilled at lock picking (although a running gag throughout the series has him simply forcing open Nite Owl's front door to talk to him).